0/Freenode-regex-quiz/tests/readme.txt

 This function allows you run a substitution on a string.
 sub: text, replacement, comparator, output
 If you do not wish to specify replacement and use the user submitted one, use USER_INPUT.
 If you want to replace with nothing, leave the field empty
-Use USER_INPUT as replacement (in quotes) if you want to use the users replacement string.
+Use USER_INPUT as replacement if you want to use the users replacement string.

 * validate: